dArchMuffin/Muffinette/README.md

 You can see the output of your minishell with a cat log/minishell_output in your shell, or using the --print=stoud CLI command.

-If there is only few CLI commands you need, the --oops and the ! !! !v !> CLI commands are the essentials.
+If there is only few CLI commands you need, the --oops and the `!` `!!` `!v` `!>` CLI commands are the essentials.

-For an extended usage, you might want to use the `--recipes` feature.
-It runs recipes.sh with all registered tests.

-You can add a sequence to recipes.sh from Muffinette using `--add-recipe`.
+After quick tests, you might want to centralize your tests to run them all at once :

+`--add-recipe`

-It will add the sequence in buffer to recipes.sh, so you might want to use `!` first if you want to add the last sequence tested.
+Add a sequence to recipes.sh. by default the sequence in buffer, or if empty, the last sequence sent to test.

+`[Muffinette]$ --recipes`

+Runs recipes.sh with all registered tests.

 You are now ready to test your minishel as you build it.

-For fancy usage, see below.

 <a id="cli-commands"></a>
 ## CLI commands 🍴